somenath203/next-nllb200-language-translator/README.md

 - **Next.js**: A React framework that enables server-side rendering and static site generation.
 - **Tailwind CSS**: A utility-first CSS framework for styling the application.
 - **ShadCN UI**: A component library to create consistent and customizable UI elements.
-- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.6+.
+- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python.
-- **Meta's NLLB-200 Model**: A state-of-the-art language model that supports translation between 50 languages.
+- **Meta's NLLB-200 Model**: A state-of-the-art language model that supports translation between 200 languages.

 ## Supported Languages